Homewood Road Church stands on the corner of Homewood Road and Sandpit Lane.

 We are a Church of all ages, backgrounds and experiences seeking and sharing God’s love and purpose in our local community and throughout the world.

-Services take place every Sunday morning at 10.30, and on many Sunday evenings between September and June, at 6.30pm.
-See "What's On" for details.
+Services will take place every Sunday morning at 11 am from January 2019 and on several Sunday evenings between September and June at 6.30 pm.
+See "" for details.

 In addition to this, the Church premises are well used by many local groups for a wide range of activities.

 Historically, United Reformed Churches are a union of English Presbyterian and the Congregational Churches in England, Scotland and Wales.

 In practice, the church membership, through its Elders, has the responsibility for the vision and administration of the church under God’s guidance.